rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Facsimile (401) 721–2653

 Additionally, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+These websites offer the benefit of not being limited by geographical record availability and can serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may provide:

-• The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile.

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 Records of traffic tickets in Rhode Island can be accessed online through the Rhode Island Judiciary Public Portal.
-This portal offers two ways of accessing records online
+This portal offers two ways of accessing records online:

 • Smart Search: To access any traffic record through this medium, enter the record number or the name of the traffic offender

-How to Contest a Traffic Ticket in Rhode IslandCourts
+How to Contest a Traffic Ticket in Rhode Island Courts

 To contest a traffic ticket, a motorist may appear at the Rhode Island Traffic Tribunal or the Municipal Court named on the ticket.
 The individual may appear on the court date listed on the ticket and plead not guilty at the arraignment.
 Following this, the magistrate/judge may set a date for the trial.

 Even when the law enforcement officer who issued the ticket shows up, the accused can still reach an agreement without a trial.
 This outcome is referred to as disposition.
-It can lead to an an outright dismissal of the ticket or mitigated penalties like:
+It can lead to an outright dismissal of the ticket or mitigated penalties like:

 • Reduction of fine